scifir/scifir-units/TO-DO.md

 - TODO: finish custom_basic dimensions, change names to CUSTOM_BASE_DIMENSION, CUSTOM_DERIVED_DIMENSION and CUSTOM_DERIVED_DIMENSION_FULL_SYMBOL
 - TODO: finish the test of custom_basic dimensions and document them in the README.md file
 - TODO: maybe is_complex_dimension() for cases were the the dimension is not a simple dimension
+- TODO: add the planck system of units
+- TODO: add the Gaussian units
+- TODO: add the atomic units
+- TODO: finish the conversion of the imperial units and of the US units (https://en.wikipedia.org/wiki/Comparison_of_the_imperial_and_US_customary_measurement_systems)
+- TODO: add the natural units

 ## CONVERSION (2)
 - TODO: add the apothecaries system of units, maybe there are more systems to add